Ub1que/mtm-statistics/README.md

 ### App is incomplete!
 ### Drawbacks:
-Credentials are not stored anywhere.
+ - Credentials are not stored anywhere.
-Urls should be specified manualy
+ - Urls should be specified manualy.
-Specify progect name in xml files
+ - Specify progect name in xml files.